-G'day-I'm Percival Vincent Cuttingsworth, or Pipeline Percy, as my friends know me.
+G'day I'm, Pipeline Percy,

-I've written a couple of "How I" booklets for the good folk at Iplex.
-They've been so well received I've been asked to write this one, "How I Field Test PVC Pipelines."
+I've written a couple of "How I" booklets for the good ol' folk at Iplex Pipelines.
+They've been so well received I've been asked to write this one on "How to Field Test PVC Pipelines".

-Over recent years I've been called onto lots of failed pre-commissioning tests to help get contractors back on track.
+Over recent years I've been called onto lots of failed precommissioning tests to help get contractors back on track.
 A couple of jobs stick in my mind as the WORST cases I've ever seen.
-The oldest ... a project back in the '90's in the central North Island, where a contractor kept blowing his pipe to bits!
-When I got to site to check things out, I used my calibrated pressure gauge and found his was way out of synch.
-His read 9 bar and mine read 31 bar WOW-no wonder!

-The other project was where a contractor was testing a 150mm water main using compressed air.
-There is a low air pressure test but that's a 25KPa test procedure, he was testing his main way beyond 700KPa, and.... that pipe blew to bits as well!
+The oldest ... a project back in the'90's in central North Island where a contractor kept blowing his pipe to bits!
+When I got to site and checked things out I used my calibrated pressure gauge I found his was way out of synch.
+His read 9 bar and mine read 31 bar.
+WOW - no wonder!
+The other project was where a contractor was testing a 150mm water main using compressed air, there is a low air pressure test but that's a 25KPa test procedure, he was testing his main way beyond 700KPa, and....that pipe blew to bits as well!